matthias-reis/carda-gatsby/content/articles/2021/08/sel-balamir-swell-1.md

 subTitle: A Special Lockdown Solo Album
 seoTitle: Sel Balamir – "Swell"  – A Special Lockdown Solo Album
 description: Sel Balamir, singer and founder of Amplifier, reports back with a solo record.
-He has announced the release of "Swell" for 6 September.
+He has announced the release of "Swell" for September 6.
 If you want, you can already listen to it now.
 image: /img/sel-balamir-swell.jpg
 copyrigt: Sel Balamir